amitjoy/amitjoy.github.com/_posts/2016-02-04-Principle-of-Indecent-Exposure.md

 ### Principle of Indecent Exposure

-Do not expose any array publicly whose compile-time component type in not reifiable.
+*Do not expose any array publicly whose compile-time component type in not reifiable*

 ### Principle of Truth in Advertising and Principle of Indecent Exposure